Are you a writer? An editor? I’m both. And I’m here to help you do things better—without wasting your time or money.

 But how do you know it’s being done well?
 You may glean a few pointers over time from AI assistants and paid editors.
 Yet, without any real framework of editorial know-how, it’s tough to build confidence.

 Whenever possible, it’s wise to get more human eyes on your writing, but those eyes have a cost.
 And some editorial eyes are far more skilled than others.
 I want you to be able to collaborate in a discerning way, on a more equal footing, with human (and AI) editors.
-A little editorial self-sufficiency can make a difference, especially for authors facing thin margins.
+A little editorial self-sufficiency can make a difference, given authors’ meager margins.

 I and the Editor vs. the Machines community are here to help you learn to catch your own proverbial fish.
 I want to help you help yourself.